André Couto

 André Bragança Macedo e Couto (安德烈·高度; born 14 December 1976) is a Macanese motor racing driver who is best known for winning his home F3 Grand Prix in 2000 and the 2015 Super GT Series in the GT300 class.

 Career

 Early years

-André Couto was born in Lisbon but moved to Macau with his family when he was four.
+Couto was born in Lisbon but moved to Macau with his family when he was four.
 He started his career in Karting in Macau influenced by the popular Macau Grand Prix and friends who competed in the local Karting championship.
 He rapidly enjoyed success and started competing and winning in international level.

-He moved to racing cars in 1995 where he competed in European Formula Opel Lotus (Winning a round in the Estoril Circuit).
-1995 was also the debut year in the Formula Three event of the Macau Grand Prix where he briefly led after a duel with race winner Ralf Schumacher.
+He moved to racing cars in 1995, where he competed in European Formula Opel Lotus (Winning a round in the Estoril Circuit).
+1995 was also the debut year in the Formula Three event of the Macau Grand Prix, where he briefly led after a duel with race winner Ralf Schumacher.

 Formula Three

 Couto competed in German Formula Three in 1996 before moving to the Italian series in 1997, where he finished the season as runner-up in the championship.